tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 immersing in Japanese is the only thing you can do.
 All your time is immersion time, so you don't have to measure it.

+From what I saw,
-For a strange reason everybody I've met who tried to measure how much time they spent on Japanese weren't actually that good.
+people who tried measuring how much time they spent on Japanese weren't actually that good.
 They were so focused on optimizing their immersion that they didn't immerse.